sez11a/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/00-intro.markdown

 ![Figure 1: The Forms application has useful out-of-the-box field types, but you can add your own if you need to.](../../../images/forms-field-types.png)

-If you're reading this, however, your use case probably wasn't met with the default field types.
+If you're reading this, however, your use case probably goes beyond the default field types.
 For example, perhaps you need a color picker field.
 You could create a select field that lists the color options, but some users don't know that *gamboge* is the color of spicy mustard (maybe a little darker), and anyway, seeing colors is much more interesting than listing them.
 Another example is a dedicated *time* field.
 You can use a text field and add a tip to tell users something like *enter the time in the format `hour:minute`*, but some users will still enter something indecipherable, like *8:88*.
-Instead, add a *time* field to @product@'s Forms application.
+Instead, you can add a *time* field to @product@'s Forms application.
 You can think of other uses where it's best to break free of the mold of existing field types and create your own that serve your needs best.
 Keep reading to find out how.

-In these tutorials, learn to
+In these tutorials, you'll learn to

-- create a module that adds a *Time* form field type with a timepicker
+- create a module that adds a *Time* form field type with a time picker
 - learn to add custom configuration options to your field types (coming soon!)

-+$$$

-**Example project:** The source code for the example *time* project developed in these tutorials can be downloaded for your convenience.
-Click [here](https://dev.liferay.com/documents/10184/656312/Field+Type+Module+Source/de6203af-1bae-4c59-9f90-0ab5e58c5894) to begin downloading the source code zip file.

-$$$

 Before getting started, learn what @product@'s field types consist of.